Skip to Site Header Skip to Main Content Skip to Footer

 Increased Slow-Wave Sleep

-- After a Sauna or Heat Therapy: Alternating between hot and cold exposure—often referred to as contrast therapy—can stimulate circulation, support lymphatic drainage, and enhance recovery.
+• After Sauna or Heat Therapy: Pairing hot and cold (contrast therapy) promotes circulation, supports lymphatic drainage, and enhances overall recovery.

-But don’t overdo it; short and cold get the job done.
-Just a couple of minutes is enough to drop your core temperature and help signal to your body it’s time to relax.
-Many find that even a quick 2-minute plunge can make a noticeable difference in how quickly they fall asleep and how deeply they rest.
+Make sure you keep it brief.
+Cold plunges don’t need to be long to work.
+Just a couple of minutes is enough to lower core temperature and cue your body to relax.
+Even a quick two-minute dip can make a noticeable difference in how fast you fall asleep and how deeply you rest.

 Safety Considerations